-Breeding risks or costs: related to pregnancy are not always included.
-If you’re planning to use your pet for breeding then you will need to make sure this is covered.
+- Breeding risks or costs: related to pregnancy are not always included.
+If you’re planning to use your pet for breeding then you’ll need to make sure this is covered.
 Spaying or neutering your pet will normally result in an insurance premium reduction.

 Types of pet insurance cover